Conversion rate benchmarks tell us on average how many leads convert into opportunities.

 That said, a comprehensive study by WordStream pinpointed exactly what the average conversion is for all B2B companies across the board.

 That’s the median conversion rate for all companies collectively within the B2B sphere.
+No wonder everyone in the space is trying to improve their CRO!

 But the data doesn’t end there.